Winston-Gong/test_for_containment_release/Readme.md

 # Contact network based simulation of COVID-19 outbreaks

+Examples that illustrate and code that is generated from the study "**Modelling the impact of rapid tests, tracing and distancing in lower-income countries suggest optimal policies varies with rural-urban settings**": https://www.medrxiv.org/content/10.1101/2021.03.17.21253853v1

 ## Quick example

 Example code in local_example.R provide quick local simulation for demonstration.
 Run the script to generate a synthetic population and outbreaks on it.